epoch-research/epoch-website/about.md

 </head>

 # About us

-We are a bunch of weird academics, plus Eduardo.
+We are a research initiative at working on monitoring AI developments and forecasting the development of Transformative AI.
+Our mission is to narrow the gap between technical AI developments and AI governance, and inform key decision makers in AI safety.

+## Our Team

 <div class="collection-grid team-grid">
   {% for item in site.data.team %}